Paradigms of data storage

 And we can divide the files into blocks which support a higher size.

-- Append are for logs because they are optimized to append stuff.
+• Append are for logs because they are optimized to append stuff, of maximum size of 195 GB.
+Which corresponds to 50k 4MB blocks.

-- Page are for in memory virtual machines
+• Page are for in memory virtual machines maximum size of 8 terabytes.

-They have stamps which are 10-20 racks with 18 storage nodes each (30PB of data).
-Usually kept below 80% data (if not warning), else they could buy more storage or move data elsewhere.
+Azure Blob Storage is organized into the so called storage stamps.
+These stamps are 10-20 racks with 18 storage nodes each (maximum storage for a stamp is about 30PB of data).
+Usually kept below 80% data (if not they’ll have a warning), else they could buy more storage or move data elsewhere.

 Key-value stores